 The presence of the AO VSP in the flow allows an AO to perform AAA and rating functions required for Network Authentication, Authorization, Accounting and billing purposes.
 By means of these functions, it is possible to know for AO which customers are on the network, keep in control of actions, create raw usage and audit information- and rate the VoD asset orders.
 Hence it gives the AO the necessary freedom to control its customer experience and create its own pricing and billing approaches for VoD.

-VoD orders control checks
+Wyre VoD orders control checks

-Following checks are applied by CSP-AO on transactions send by AO VSP:
+Following checks are applied by Wyre CSP-AO on transactions send by AO VSP:

 Is the AO STB-ID on white list?